tdannecy/Odysseus/_posts/2018-03-18-prosody-abstraction.md

 `{%% ifchanged %%}` is a template tag that tracks the values it's seen in the previous loop iteration and checks if it's changed.
 In [odysseus:history](odysseus:history) it's used to highlight changes in particular date segments.
 However that led to code which repeatedly formated the same date just to decided whether to wrap it with `<strong>` HTML tags.

 To address this I built a `{%% macro %%}` tag by which templates can define their own template tag, and have the body of the `{%% macro %%}` be inlined there with specified variables (re)defined.
 The inlining was vital because if I had each invocation share the same template AST, then the `{%% ifchanged %%}` tag would see the values from the last call to that macro and not the last iteration through the loop.
-(This works differently from Django due to Vala's more rigid type system, in that the previous values are stored in the AST node itself rather than the data context)
+(This works differently from Django due to Vala's more rigid type system, in that the previous values are stored in the AST node itself rather than the data context.
+This leads to some quirkiness around the first iteration, but that's easier to design around then fix.)

 The new macros are added to a template tag library local rather than the global one to the template being parsed, after checking that it won't accidentally redefine a tag.
 And it makes sure the local tag library is available within the macro, though recursion would cause Odysseus to crash (I might want to error check that better).